bbfrederick/rapidtide/docs/index.rst

 Description:
 ^^^^^^^^^^^^

 Like rapidtide2, but for single time courses.
-Takes two
-        text files as input, calculates and displays the time lagged cross correlation between them, fits the maximum time lag, and estimates the significance of the correlation.
+Takes two text files as input, calculates and displays the time lagged crosscorrelation between them, fits the maximum time lag, and estimates the significance of the correlation.
 It has a range of filtering, windowing, and correlation options.

 Inputs:
 ^^^^^^^